Jamie Hamill

-Jamie Hamill (born 29 July 1986 in Irvine) is a Scottish football player and coach who is the player/manager of Stranraer.
-Hamill is predominantly a right-back, although he has also played as a midfielder.
+Jamie Hamill (born 29 July 1986 in Irvine) is a Scottish football player and coach.
+He has managed Scottish League Two club Stranraer.
+In his playing days, Hamill was predominantly a right-back, although he has also played as a midfielder.
 Hamill has previously played for Kilmarnock, Heart of Midlothian and Queen of the South.

 Club career

 Kilmarnock

 Hamill made his senior debut on 7 April 2007 in a 1–0 defeat to Hearts and won the fans' Man of the Match award for the game.
 Hamill started against Hibernian and made two further substitute appearances that season.

 At the start of the 2007–08 season his hard work over the summer was rewarded with a start against Celtic, Kilmarnock held the hosts to a 0–0 draw in what was Kilmarnock's first point at Celtic Park in over nine years.
 He scored his first goal for the club in a Scottish Cup game against Airdrie, following this up with his second goal in the competition against Celtic in a 5–1 defeat in the next round.
 Hamill firmly established himself as a member of the first team that season making thirty two league appearances.

 Hamill also scored on the opening game of the 2008–09 season, in a home game against Hibernian, which finished 1–0 to Kilmarnock.
 He repeated the feat in the two following season, scoring the third goal in a 3–0 win against Hamilton and against Rangers in a narrow 2–1 defeat scoring a late consolation penalty.
 He was sent off for the first time in his career on 29 January 2011 picking up a second yellow in the 29th minute against Hamilton.

 Hamill made 149 appearances in all competitions for Kilmarnock, scoring 19 goals.